 Medications that have been associated with hiccups include:

-- anaesthesia (medication given before surgery that causes a loss of consciousness)
+- anaesthetics (medications given before and during surgery that causes a loss of consciousness)

 - corticosteroids (which may be used to reduce inflammation)

 - some medicines for anxiety, pain, high blood pressure and seizures.

 Long-lasting hiccups can cause discomfort and pain, disrupt sleeping and eating, and may cause anxiety or depression.